atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 {% hint style="info" %}
 Please note the below "Rules & Restrictions" while initiating a post-ticketing transaction.

-1. Check-in baggage and Carry-on baggage can be added to an order either in the booking flow or the post-booking flow.
-This can be only once throughout the whole flow.
+1. **Single Booking Limit:** Check-in baggage and Carry-on baggage can be added to an order either in the booking flow or the post-booking flow.
+This can be done only once throughout the whole flow.
 This rule aims to simplify the baggage booking flow for customers by sending the query only 1 time to book multiple baggage.

-2. "Product code" contains various baggage offerings in aspects of baggage pieces and weights for each airline.
+2. **Product Code:** "Product code" contains various baggage offerings in aspects of baggage pieces and weights for each airline.

-3. Baggage ancillary is not allowed to be booked for infant passenger.
+3. **Restrictions for Infants:** Baggage ancillary is not allowed to be booked for infant passenger.

+4. ** Post-Booking Baggage Additions:**
-4. It is not allowed to add the same type of post-booking baggage to a ticketed order the second time unless the first purchase fails in payment.
+   It is not allowed to add the same type of post-booking baggage to a ticketed order the second time unless the first purchase fails in payment.
 Please refer to the below scenarios:

 	a.
 When the post-booking order is in "ticket-in-process" and "ticketed" status, it's not allowed to order another one.
 If any query is called, API will respond with an error message.